 Vienna is the capital city of the Republic of Austria in Europe.
-It is served by Vienna International Airport which is located just outside the city limits of Vienna, and a within the neighborhood of southeast of the suburb of Schwechat.
+It is served by Vienna International Airport which is located just outside the city limits of Vienna and within the neighborhood of southeast of the suburb of Schwechat.
 This airport is the home of both the flag-carrier Austrian Airlines and the budget airline Niki.

 Most European airlines also have direct connections to Vienna from their respective headquarters.
 Travel by bus is also common with many international buses arriving at the Vienna International Bus terminal located adjacent to the subway stop Edberg.
 Vienna houses the largest range of hotels and most offer quality services.

 The city of Vienna is home to several renowned theater houses and opera houses.
-The two most popular theater are the Staatsoper-which is Vienna’s opera house and was constructed in 1869 as the Hofoper (court opera)and the Burg theater is run by the royal theatre company, the second oldest active theater in Europe.
+The two most popular theater is the Staatsoper-which is Vienna’s opera house and was constructed in 1869 as the Hofoper (court opera)and the Burg theater is run by the royal theatre company, the second oldest active theater in Europe.
 It is housed in a grandiose structure built at the end of the 19th century.

 While in Vienna you can visit several museums to learn about the wealthy history of the town and the culture of the people.
 Museum of Fine Arts also known as Vienna’s Kunsthistorisches Museum, the museum of fine arts has the largest collection of paintings in the world.
 There are also art facts from several major countries in the world.
 Liechtenstein Palace has a private collection of varied artworks displayed elegantly.